 Our bioblitzes are powered by iNaturalist, our in-house, citizen science platform.
 It's a community-powered website and app that makes it easy to upload and share your observations in the field and to get help from other users with flora and fauna IDs.

-LEARN CitSci, or the Learning and Environmental science Agency Research Network for Citizen Science, is a 4-year, international research project which aims to better understand how youth learn science and develop Environmental Science Agency (ESA) through their participation in natural history museum citizen science programming.
-Through collaboration with scientists, citizen science practitioners and education researchers in the US and UK, LEARN CitSci looks to answer how we can use citizen science programming to better educate, enable and empower youth in science.
+LEARN CitSci, or the Learning and Environmental science Agency Research Network for Citizen Science, is a 4-year, international research project which aims to better understand how youth learn science and develop Environmental Science Agency (ESA) through their participation in natural history museum community science programming.
+Through collaboration with scientists, community science practitioners and education researchers in the US and UK, LEARN CitSci looks to answer how we can use community science programming to better educate, enable and empower youth in science.
 The project is funded through Science Learning+, a partnership between the National Science Foundation in the US and Wellcome with the UK Economic Social Research Council (ESRC) in the UK.

 To find out more about this project, contact us and learn how to get involved!
 We’re actively looking for families and youth-focused community partners who wish to participate by coming to one of Cal Academy’s bioblitzes.

 - UC Davis School of Education - Center for Community and Citizen Science

 - Natural History Museum of Los Angeles

 - Natural History Museum of London

 - Open University

 Attend an upcoming bioblitz with us and participate in your local science community